Navigating Silent Burnout.

 - Being perfectionist and chronic people pleaser, always saying yes to extra projects and tasks

-- Pushing through everything, ‘thriving’ on adrenaline and calling it resilience, but can't feel when something is too much (at work or in relationships) or not enough (such s rest and nourishment)
+- Pushing through everything, ‘thriving’ on adrenaline and calling it resilience, but can't feel when something is too much (at work or in relationships) or not enough (such as rest and nourishment)

 - Not knowing what you actually feel or need